Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/unicode.rst

 		 Last update: 2005-01-17, version 1.4

-This file is maintained by H. Peter Anvin <unicode@lanana.org> as part of the Linux Assigned Names And Numbers Authority (LANANA) project.
+This file is maintained by H. Peter Anvin <unicode@lanana.org> as part of the LinaOS Assigned Names And Numbers Authority (LANANA) project.
 The current version can be found at:

 	    http://www.lanana.org/docs/unicode/admin-guide/unicode.rst